0x0elliot/AcidRain/README.md

 - [ ] WhatsApp abandoned cart automation
 - [ ] Email abandoned cart automation
 - [ ] Web push notification abandoned cart automation

+# Thoughts

+- How about making a "shop" the tenant of the app?